LLNL/Silo/docs/objects.md

   `coordtype` | Coordinate array type.
 One of the predefined types: `DB_COLLINEAR` or `DB_NONCOLLINEAR`.
 Collinear coordinate arrays are always one-dimensional, regardless of the dimensionality of the mesh; non-collinear arrays have the same dimensionality as the mesh.
   `optlist` | Pointer to an option list structure containing additional information to be included in the mesh object written into the Silo file.
 Typically, this argument is `NULL`.

 * **Returned value:**

-  DBPutQuadmesh returns zero on success and -1 on failure.
+  Returns zero on success and -1 on failure.

 * **Description:**